1972 World Series of Poker

-The 1972 World Series of Poker (WSOP) was a series of poker tournaments held during early May 1972 at the Binion's Horseshoe in Las Vegas, Nevada.
-It was the 3rd annual installment of the World Series of Poker, and also the 2nd one to feature the freezeout structure.
-In comparison with the previous year's series, the number of events was cut back and the buy-ins were raised, resulting in 1 preliminary event and the Main Event both having the same buy-in of $10K (equals about $54K in 2011 U.S. dollars).
-The preliminary event featured 5-card stud poker and was won by Bill Boyd, the same man who won the 1971 5-card stud preliminary event.
+The 1972 World Series of Poker (WSOP) was a series of poker tournaments held during May 1972 at the Binion's Horseshoe in Las Vegas, Nevada.
+It was the third annual installment of the World Series of Poker, and also the second one to feature the freezeout structure.
+In comparison with the previous year's series, the number of events was cut back and the buy-ins were raised, resulting in one preliminary event and the Main Event both having the same buy-in of $10,000.
+The preliminary event featured five-card stud poker and was won by Bill Boyd, the same man who won the 1971 five-card stud preliminary event.
 The previous years' double champion Johnny Moss was defeated early in the main event and Thomas "Amarillo Slim" Preston went on to win the tournament after a series of deals.

-Preliminary event
+Events

-The preliminary event had a very small turnout, featuring only last year's 5-card stud champion Bill Boyd, and an unknown player.
-The event was played out on May 7, and Boyd relieved the other player of his money, cashing for $20K.
-Boyd went on to win 2 more 5-card stud events in 1973 and 1974 until 5-card stud was dropped from the WSOP slate due to waning popularity.
+The preliminary event had a very small turnout, featuring only last year's five-card stud champion Bill Boyd, and an unknown player.
+The event was played out on May 7, and Boyd relieved the other player of his money, cashing for $20,000.
+Boyd became the second player in WSOP history to win multiple career bracelets, joining Johnny Moss.
+Boyd went on to win two more five-card stud events in 1973 and 1974 until five-card stud was dropped from the WSOP event schedule.